The importance of rituals or symbolic acts in managing change

 Retirement Parties

 A simple example is the retirement party.
-Retirement marks a huge change in the life of the person who is leaving, as well as a big change for the colleagues left behind, who are losing a friend and a trusted source of wisdom and experience.
+Retirement marks a huge change in the life of the person retiring as well as the colleagues left behind, who are losing a friend and a trusted source of wisdom and experience.

-With their rituals of food, drink, speeches, and gifts, retirement parties provide time and space for everybody present to process the emotions they are feeling: to give thanks for the past that has gone, acknowledge the reality of the present that is now, and prepare for the different future that is coming.
+With their rituals of food, drink, speeches, and gifts, retirement parties provide time and space for everybody present to process the emotions they are feeling, give thanks for the past that has gone, acknowledge the reality of the present that is now happening, and prepare for the different future that is coming.

 “Sorry you are leaving” cards fulfil a similar role.
 So do graduation ceremonies, coming of age ceremonies, and funerals.
-All these things are ritual or symbolic ways of saying, “A significant stage of our life is over.
-This is why it mattered.
-Now it is time to move forward.”
+All these things are ritual or symbolic ways of saying, “A significant part of our life is over.
+Here are some reminders of why it mattered.
+Now we can let go and move forward.”

-In 2015, in Northern Ireland, a whole society went through a Separation ritual: together they built and burnt a huge bonfire.
-This gave them a symbolic, ritual ending to The Troubles they had lived through.
-And it enabled them to move on, to shift their attention to building a new future together.
+In 2015, the whole of Northern Ireland went through a Separation ritual together: they built and burnt a huge bonfire.
+This gave them a symbolic ritual ending to The Troubles they had been living through.
+And that enabled them to shift their attention away from what had happened to what was going to happen as they built their new future together.

-Using rituals and symbolic acts will enable you and the people around you to Separate from the past that has gone.
-And that will then enable you and them to turn to face the future you most long to create.
+Rituals and symbolic acts will enable you and the people around you to Separate from the past that has gone.
+That will then enable you, and them, to turn to face the future you most long to create.

 When was the last time a significant part of your life came to an end?
 Did you hold a symbolic event to mark that ending?
-How did that affect your ability to move on?
+What effect did that have on your ability to move on with the next stage of your life?
 What does this tell you about how you can best manage the endings and beginnings that are happening now, for you and for the people around you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.